NativeScript/docs/content/tutorials/build-a-master-detail-app-with-plain-typescript.md

 }
 ```

-Next, let's add the tap event to the listview items.
+Next, let's add the tap event to the ListView items.
 Open `home-page.xml` and add the following:

 ```xml{10}
 <!-- app/home/home-page.xml -->